sassoftware/python-sasctl/examples/README.md

 ----------------------------------
 Filename: [register_sas_dlpy_model.py](register_sas_dlpy_model.py)

 Level: Beginner

 Creates a SAS deep learning model using [dlpy](https://github.com/sassoftware/python-dlpy) and registers the model in SAS Model Manager.
+(WARNING: Does not work with Python 3.10 and later)